Bladder doesn't work. How does the bladder work?

 3. smoking;

-Symptoms of the disease: urination processes more than 8 times a day, urinary incontinence.
-When urging to go to the toilet, a person suffering from an overactive bladder cannot hold urine.
+Symptoms of the disease: urination more than 8 times a day, urinary incontinence.
+When the urge to go to the toilet occurs, a person suffering from an overactive bladder cannot hold urine.

 • Bladder sclerosis

-It affects the neck of the organ, because of which it forms connective fibers as well as scars.
-The cause of sclerosis is inflammatory process flowing in the body.
-Very often, sclerosis is a complication after surgical intervention, for example, as a result of the removal of prostate adenoma in men.
-A symptom of the disease is a violation of the function of excretion of urine, sometimes until it is completely delayed.
+It affects the neck of the organ, causing the formation of connective fibers, as well as scars.
+Sclerosis is considered to be the culprit inflammatory process flowing in the organ.
+Very often sclerosis is a complication after surgical intervention, for example, as a result of removal of prostate adenoma in men.
+A sign of the disease is a dysfunction of urine excretion, sometimes to the point of complete retention.

 • Leukoplakia

-The mucous layer of the bladder changes, its epithelial cells have a rigid or horny structure.
-The disease can occur due to the presence of stones, chronic cystitis, as well as chemical or physical impact on the mucosa of the body.
-A sick person experiences discomfort in the lower abdomen, painful urination.
+The mucous layer of the bladder changes, its epithelial cells have a hard or horny structure.
+The disease can occur due to the presence of stones, chronic cystitis, as well as chemical or physical impact on the mucous membrane of the organ.
+A sick person experiences discomfort in the lower abdomen and painful urination.

 The bladder is important body human body.
-In its absence, life activity is almost impossible.
-That is why it is necessary to carefully treat your health and protect urinary organs.
-For exclusion serious illnesses, For example, cancerous tumors You need to have your bladder checked regularly.
+In its absence, life is practically impossible.
+That is why it is necessary to be careful about your health and protect genitourinary organs.
+To exclude serious illnesses, For example, cancerous tumors, you need to undergo regular bladder examinations.

 You can also learn about the bladder from this video.